EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2026-08-21-dont-use-enums.md

 ---
-title: "Enum in typeScript is leaky"
+title: "Enum in Typescript is leaky"
 date: 2026-08-21T00:00:00
 categories:
   - typescript